petermoorey/petermoorey.github.io/_posts/2025-03-10-dhcp-server-analysis.markdown

 tags: [dhcp, server, packet capture, wireshark]
 ---
 ### Introduction
-IT operations teams prepared to change the IP addresses of multiple centralized/global DHCP servers.
-This type of change poses a high risk as it depends on the updated DHCP relay configuration being in place on thousands of switches, routers, firewalls and other devices.
+IT operations teams were preparing a major task, to change the IP addresses of multiple centralized/global DHCP servers.
+This type of change poses a high risk as it depends on new DHCP relay configuration being in place on thousands of switches, routers, firewalls and other devices ahead of the change.

 To ensure the success of the project I saw an opportunity to systematically verify all settings before the change was scheduled.
 This post details the methodology which includes the following high-level steps: